igundhammar/projekt-rest/README.md

 You can also use this Rest API with an API testing tool such as ARC or Postman but note that you will need a valid token for some of the methods.

-This web service is free to READ, but needs a valid token to CREATE, UPDATE or DELETE.
+This web service is free to GET, but needs a valid token to POST, PUT or DELETE.
 There are several endpoints of this Rest API but they all use 3 database tables - courses, workexperiences and websites.

-#### Endpoints to use with READ.
+#### Endpoints to use with GET.
 https://studenter.miun.se/~idgu2001/writeable/projekt-restapi/courses.php

 https://studenter.miun.se/~idgu2001/writeable/projekt-restapi/workexperiences.php

 https://studenter.miun.se/~idgu2001/writeable/projekt-restapi/websites.php

-#### Endpoints to use with CREATE.
+#### Endpoints to use with POST.

 `https://studenter.miun.se/~idgu2001/writeable/projekt-restapi/courses.php?token=<token>`